Sadiqraza2003/Spam-mail-prediction/README.md

 ## Dataset

 The dataset used in this project consists of emails labeled as spam or not spam.
 Each email is represented by a set of features that are used to train the Logistic Regression model.
-The dataset can be found at [link to dataset source].

 ## Installation